adlane98/koleo-study/notebooks/english/chapter1.md

 ### Complete training over several epochs

-To train a model, we need to construct our training and validation `DataLoader`s:
+To train a model, we need to construct our training and validation datasets: